-CF/P, and RE/P factors are also highly positively correlated with each other.
+Panel B of Table 6 presents the correlations between the factor returns.
+The correlations provide several important takeaways.
+First, the COP/P factor is highly positively correlated with the other value factors, that is, the HML, E/P, CF/P, IEM, S/P, and RE/P factors, with all correlations higher than 0.66.
+The HML, E/P, CF/P, IEM, S/P, and RE/P factors are also highly positively correlated with each other.
 These high correlations suggest that these factors capture many of the same economic fundamentals.
+In contrast, the COP/AT factor is negatively correlated with all the value factors except the E/P and IEM factors where the correlations are weakly positive.
 Second, the COP/P factor and other value factors are also positively correlated with the CMA factor.
 This result is consistent with the finding that the HML and CMA factors are related with each other (Fama and French, 2015).
 Third, the COP/P and COP/AT factors are negatively correlated, with a correlation coefficient of -0.111.
-On the one hand, this is comfortable since it suggests that these two factors are fundamentally distinct.
+On the one hand, this is assuring that these two factors are fundamentally distinct.
 On the other hand, the negative correlation is somewhat surprising, especially given that COP/P and COP/AT are positively correlated (see Table 1).
-We further examine their relation in Section 3.7.
+We further examine their relation in Sections 3.7 and 3.8.

-In Panels C and D of Table 6, we use spanning regressions to determine whether other factors explain the COP/P factor (Panel C) and whether the COP/P factor has any explanatory power on other factors (Panel D).
+In Panels C and D of Table 6, we use spanning regressions to determine whether other factors explain the COP/P factor (Panel C).
+We also check, for the opposite, whether the COP/P factor explains the other factors (Panel D).
 Each candidate factor is regressed on other factors of a model.
 If the intercept in a spanning regression is nonzero, then that factor adds to the model's explanation of average returns (Fama, 1998a; Barillas and Shanken, 2017).
 We consider the Fama-French three-factor model, the Fama-French-Carhart four-factor model, and the Fama-French five-factor model.
-We also consider three revised Fama-French five-factor models in which we replace the HML factor with the E/P, CF/P, or RE/P factor.
+We also consider five revised Fama-French five-factor models in which we replace the HML factor with the E/P, CF/P, IEM, S/P, or RE/P factor.
 The model with the RE/P factor is of particular interest, since Ball, Gerakos, Linnainmaa, and Nikolaev (2019) find that the RE/P factor dominates the HML factor.
 Ball, Gerakos, Linnainmaa, and Nikolaev (2016) and Fama and French (2018) find that the COP/AT factor better captures average returns than the RMW factor.
 We therefore also consider a five-factor model, replacing RMW by the COP/AT factor and HML with the RE/P factor.

 Panel C of Table 6 shows that all the factor models leave sizable alphas for the COP/P factor.
 The alpha from the Fama-French three-factor model is 0.341% (t = 5.40).
 The alpha from the Fama-French five-factor model is 0.196% (t = 3.26).
-Replacing the HML factor by the E/P, CF/P, or RE/P factors has little impact on the estimated alphas.
-The lowest alpha is that from the five-factor model using COP/AT to construct the profitability factor and RE/P to construct the value factor.
-The alpha from this model is 0.188%

-(t = 2.88), which continues to be significant at the 1% level.
+Replacing the HML factor by the E/P, CF/P, IEM, S/P, or RE/P factors has little impact on the estimated alphas.
+The lowest alpha is from the five-factor model using IEM to construct the value factor.
+The alpha from this model is 0.181% (t = 3.92), which continues to be significant at the 1% level.
 These statistically significant alphas indicate that, relative to other models, the COP/P factor contains useful information about average returns.